I. Martin Isaacs

 Irving Martin Isaacs (April 14, 1940 – February 17, 2025) was an American group theorist and representation theorist.
-He was a professor of mathematics at the University of Wisconsin-Madison until his retirement.
+He was a professor of mathematics at the University of Wisconsin-Madison.

 Biography

 Isaacs was born in the Bronx, in New York City, on April 14, 1940.
 He received a BS from the Polytechnic Institute of Brooklyn in 1960.
+While a student there, he was named a Putnam Fellow for his performance in the 1959 William Lowell Putnam Mathematical Competition.